 [Loneliness]

-Throughout elementary and middle school, research shows that American boys of all backgrounds form deep personal connections with other boys their age.
-We share secrets, become vulnerable, and express how much we care for each other.
+American boys typically form deep friendships throughout elementary and middle school.
+Secrets get shared.
+Vulnerability is normal.
+Care gets expressed openly.
 But then, usually around high school, something changes.
 These now young men form fewer friendships, and sometimes lose all of their vulnerable and trusting close connections.
 And unfortunately, this problem is getting worse.

 The Root of the Issue